Hardcoreprawn/architecture/input/posts/solutions/architecture-decision-records.md

 2. de-risk
 3. **not** dictate solution

-To that end, the architecture needs to adapt and be reviewed to ensure it doesn't become stale.
+To that end, the architecture needs to review and adapt to ensure it doesn't become stale.

 ## Providing short, contextual decisions